lBedrockl/Pixel-Quest-Level-Editor/resources/README.md

-Custom level swf files
+Custom level swf By ttBIGGER

-Tutorials:
+How to add bin to swf: tut here

 Jpexs: https://github.com/jindrapetrik/jpexs-decompiler